openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onComments

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when specified authors create new comments on the Hive blockchain.
+Top level posts are ignored by this filter.
 Comments are replies to posts or other comments, distinguished from posts by having a non-empty `parent_author` field in the underlying `comment_operation`.
 The filter monitors all comment creation activity and provides detailed comment data in the callback, including operation details like author, permlink, parent information, and content metadata.
 You can monitor multiple authors simultaneously, making it perfect for content moderation tools, engagement tracking systems, discussion monitoring applications, or building comment notification services.
-The filter works with both live and past data modes, allowing you to track comment activity in real-time or analyze historical discussion patterns.
 It's particularly useful for building social media applications, content curation tools, or automated response systems that need to react to new comment activity.

 ``` ts